d-ries/linux-essentials/06_software/01_course.md

 ?> <i class="fa-solid fa-circle-info"></i> To get a list of installed software packages we can use `apt list`.
 Warning: this list can be very very long!

 ### Updating software (apt upgrade)
-For updaten software we have a couple of options.
-To start of we can individually update certain packages by simply using the `sudo apt get install <packagename>` command.
+For updating our software we have a couple of options.
+To start of we can individually update certain packages by simply using the `sudo apt install <packagename>` command.
 When you use this command with a package that has already been installed, it will try to update it to the latest version.

 ?> Mind that before updating or even installing software you might want to update your database by running `sudo apt update` so you are certain we use the latest and correct repositories. *This might also be confusing at first because the `update` command doesn't actually update packages!*

-When you want to just update all the packages on your system we can use the `sudo apt upgrade` command.
-This will update all the installed packages on our system
+When we want to update all the packages on our system we can use the `sudo apt upgrade` command.
+This will update all the installed packages.

 ## Gzip and tar
 Sometimes you might encounter a `tar` or `tar.gz` file.
-These are compressed files containing all kinds of files & folders.
+A  `tar.gz` file is also known as a `tarball`.
+Both are compressed files containing all kinds of files & folders.
 You can compare these to `zip` or `rar` files.
 We need to extract the files/folders inside this file before we can use them.
 To do so we can use the `tar` command.
-The options we use will vary depending on if we need to extract a `tar` file or a `tar.gz`file:
+The options we use will vary depending on the case.
+Do we want to extract a `tar` file or a `tar.gz`file:
 ```bash
 student@linux-ess:~/tarexample$ ls
 app.tar.gz  docs.tar